Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: One-photon ionization

 That is, the amplitude of transition to a specific final state is proportional to the Dirac delta function that enforces energy conservation, and to the field-parallel component of the transition dipole.
+Here we additionally assume that in weak stationary electromagnetic fields the solution of the time-dependent Schrödinger equation also eventually reaches a stationary character, where the coefficients pertaining to individual final states no longer change.
+Only then can we meaningfully evaluate them in the limit of long times and transit to the time-independent picture.
+While this is a standard setting of the perturbation theory, there certainly exist cases featuring non-perturbative phenomena like Rabi oscillations that defy transiting to a single stationary state.
+Such processes are not considered in this work.

+Positive-energy eigenstates \(\Psi_k\) used in Eq.~\eqref{eq:psit-expansion} can be chosen as the stationary photoionization states that in large distances converge to a product of a residual ion state \(\Phi_k\) and a photoelectron wave-function \(\psi_k\).
+Then the Wigner delay associated with ionization from the real initial state \(\Psi_i\) into a specific real residual state \(\Phi_k\) can be calculated from the one-photon transition dipole elements \(\bm{D}_{ki}\),